Critical conversations every family should have

 Gary and I also discussed some of the issues raised by the palliative care physician.
 Funny how we lived with the knowledge that his cancer was terminal, but we hadn’t talked much about death and dying.

-Here are five things every couple should discuss, preferably sooner than later:
+Here are five things every family should discuss, preferably sooner than later:

 1. Medical wishes